tobthecreator/c-programming-language/chapter-one/ch1.md

 We also have doubles, which is a double precision float.

 Single quotes are specific characters in ASCII.
 They're `character constants`.

+## arrays

+We're allocating memory space specifically here, so remember we have to declare array size.

+c - '0' works because chars are just small integers, so char variables and cosntants are identical to ints in aritmetic expressions.

+## functions

+Functions are how we encapusulate computation.
+With a proper function, you can ignore how a job and simply know that it is done properly, and what was done.

+You will often see small functions defined even if used only once simply to name a behavior in the code.

+Functions can appear in any order, probably because this is a compiled language not interpreted.

+Use parameter to describe the variable declared in the function definition.
+Argument is what we pass to a parameter.

+Before main, in the example file, they defined something.
+A function prototype.

+Function prototypes make it easier for the compiler to detect errors in the number of arguments, and the types of the arguments. going to ask GPT about that.

+# call by value

+Oh boy

+All function args in C are pass "by value".
+So everything passed to the function are temporary vars, not the originals.

+This is in stark contrast to "call by reference" langugaes.

+When necessary, you can arrange for a function to alter a variable in a calling routine.

+Oh boy.

+The call must provide the address of the variable to be set.
+This is a pointer.

+You have to declare that an arg is a pointer.

+Arrays are a notable exception.
+Arrays are not copied.
+You get the address of the beginning of the array.

+## character arrays

+while there is another line
+if the line is longer the the known longest line save ithe line save it's length

+print the longest line

+`\0` is a null character.

+When something like "hello!\n" is stored in C, it is actually [h, e, l, l, o, !, \n, \0]

+## external variables and scope

+goes over normal function scoping.

+goes over global variables. global variables different from symbolic variables from earlier in that they can be updated and changed, instead of being static.

+There are also `extern` declarations.
+These are not commonly used.

+If a global variable is declared in file1 and then needed in file 2, then it needs `extern`.
+Typically we collect all `extern` variables and functions into a header file, then use `#include` to transfer them into a new source file.

+We've covered the "convential core" of C now.

+With these building blocks, we grow :)